Skip to content

 • there must be an intention to settle in the UK.

 There is no fixed period that qualifies as an ‘appreciable period of time’.
 It will vary according to the facts of the case taking account of the length, continuity and nature of the residence: (R(IS) 6/96).
 For example, is there any previous residence and what was it for (e.g. a holiday)?
 However, benefits case law suggests that the period lies between one and three months: CIS/4474/2003, paras 18-19.
-The DWP and DLUHC homelessness guidance sources above suggest that the main factors to be taken into account are:
+The DWP and English homelessness guidance sources above suggest that the main factors to be taken into account are:

 • length and continuity of residence